Labour and Employment Lawyer

 During law school, I worked as a Research Assistant on several projects, including the National Self-Represented Litigants Project.
 Through years of research into the practical needs of people representing themselves in court, the project develops resources to help them navigate these difficult and intimidating processes.

-When not at work, I spend as much time as possible with my dog (corgi-sheltie cross) Olive and with my family on Vancouver Island.
+When not at work, I spend as much time as possible with my family on Vancouver Island.
 I love live theatre, comedy and music and try to fit a mid-week pub trivia night in as often as I can.
-On a sunny day, you’ll find me reading on my deck, running in a park or swimming in a river.
-On a rainy day, I’ll be inside reading or playing a new computer game.
+On a sunny day, you’ll find me reading on my deck, running in a park or swimming.
+On a rainy day, I’ll be inside reading or playing a new video game.